Alcohol and Substance Abuse Evaluation

 Opiates

 Heroin is by far the most commonly abused opiate.
 Other drugs of abuse in this category include methadone, morphine, codeine, oxycodone, fentanyl (China white), and black tar (a potent form of heroin).
 Signs of intoxication are decreased respiratory rate and pinpoint pupils.
 Acute complications include noncardiogenic pulmonary edema and respiratory failure.
-Complications of chronic use are primarily infectious and include skin abscess at an injection site, cellulitis, mycotic aneurysms, endocarditis, talcosis, HIV, and hepatitis.
-Snorting of heroin is a recent trend that has expanded its user base in many areas.
+Complications of chronic use are primarily infectious and include skin abscess at an injection site, cellulitis, mycotic aneurysms, endocarditis, talcosis, human immunodeficiency virus (HIV), and hepatitis.
+Snorting of heroin is a trend that has expanded its user base in many areas.

 Cocaine